ByteWelder/Decktility/README.md

 # Building

-This project comes with no warranty.
-I take no responsibility whatsoever.
-Build this project at your own risk.
+Build this project at [your own risk](LICENSE.md).
-A detailed wiring schematic will be published soon, and the assembly guide is expected to improve still.
+The build guide might have flaws.
+Working with batteries and electronics is not without risk.

 - [Bill of materials](docs/bom.md)
 - [Printing guide](docs/printing.md)